-- Bring cash, as some restaurants and shops don’t accept credit cards.
+- Bring a bit of cash, as we found that some restaurants and shops don’t accept credit cards.

 - Bring your passport with you if you want to visit Boquillas.
 If you’re a non-U.S. citizen (like us), you must have your passport on you at all times when you’re within 100 miles of the border.
 We learned this when passing through a checkpoint.
 We didn’t have our passports with us, but luckily the border patrol guard was a decent guy who let us go with a warning.

 - Stay hydrated; West Texas is largely desert which can suck the moisture from your skin and hair, and you’ll probably feel thirstier than usual.

 - Enjoy getting off the grid, because mobile phone coverage is spotty out this way.

 Any other things to do in West Texas that you’d add to this list?
 Would you like to do your own West Texas road trip?
 Drop me a comment below.

 USA TRIP ESSENTIALS